hailelagi/hailelagi.com/content/hacks/tsunami.md

 - [1] [On the scalability of the Erlang term storage](http://doi.acm.org/10.1145/2505305.2505308)
 - [2] [More Scalable Ordered Set for ETS Using Adaptation](https://doi.org/10.1145/2633448.2633455)

+## What's a Mutex really it's just a sephamore

+In a reader-writer lock, a read acquisition has to be visible to writers, so they can wait for the reads to finish before succeeding to take a write lock.
+One way to implement this is to have a shared counter that is incremented and decremented atomically when reading threads are entering and exiting their critical section.